CNA-Tech/PKS-Ninja/LabGuides/NsxtConfigForPks-NC5947/readme.md

-# NSX-T 2.3 Installation
+# NSX-T 2.4.1 Configuration for Enterprise PKS

 ## Overview

-The following installation guide follows the implementation of a functional NSX-T 2.3 Installation configured for PKS 1.2 in a vSphere nested lab environment.
-This implementation uses variables that function in the lab environment.
+The following installation guide walks through the configuration of NSX-T 2.4.1 for VMware Enterprise PKS.
+The steps and variables used in this Lab Guide are specific to the PKS-Ninja-v12 lab templates.

  Anyone is welcome to build a similar lab environment and follow along with the lab exercises, but please note you will need to replace any variables such as IP addresses and FQDNs and replace them with the appropriate values for your lab environment.

 The steps provided in this lab guide are intended for a lab implementation and do not necessarily align with best practices for production implementiations.
 While the instructions provided in this lab guide did work for the author in their lab environment, VMware and/or any contributors to this Guide provide no assurance, warranty or support for any content provided in this guide.